 Asimov died in 1992, the year I lived in Vancouver.
 He was on my mind as I had my first inkling of Geopense.
 Around 2000, still inspired by Asimov, I created an AI company with one main product.
 I avoided non-Asimov sequels to the story, and was slightly disappointed even with those penned by Asimov himself.
 They seemed a bit rushed and contrived.
 The only later book I liked and would recommend was the final one in the series, “Foundation’s Triumph” by David Brin.
 It had Hari Seldon as the central character amidst an epic search for that elusive utopia.

 Over the years, I’ve often wondered if the book lady had lied about the price.
 I like to think she had.
-Asimovians are a sneaky lot.
+Asimovians are a resourceful lot.
 That’s one of the many reasons why they’ll win in the end, and a brighter future for humanity will dawn.